 Digital Photography for Law Enforcement Level 1 (DPLE1)Up one level

-This program has been approved by the Crime Scene Certification Board of International Association for Identification (IAI) as meeting the requirements necessary for training and professional development towards crime scene certification/re-certification.
+This program has been approved by the Crime Scene Certification Board and the Forensic Photography Certification Board of the International Association for Identification (IAI) as meeting the requirements necessary for training and professional development towards crime scene and forensic photography certification/re-certification.

-The Digital Photography for Law Enforcement Level 1 Program is an introductory digital photography course developed for law enforcement first responders and criminal investigators, who are responsible for photographically documenting crime scenes, traffic accident scenes, injuries, or any other type of evidence associated with a criminal investigation.
-This fast paced course begins with the fundamentals associated with controlling a photographic exposure using a digital point and shoot camera system.
-Through a combination of lecture and challenging but exciting hands on laboratories, the student develops the necessary skills associated with properly operating today’s complex digital point and shoot camera systems to capture high quality evidence grade photographs of virtually any law enforcement related event.
-This is a HANDS-ON course!
+The Digital Photography For Law Enforcement Level 1 (DPLE 1) is an introductory digital photography course developed for law enforcement first responders and criminal investigators, who are responsible for photographically documenting crime scenes, traffic accident scenes, injuries, or any other type of evidence associated with a criminal investigation.
+This fast paced course begins with the fundamentals associated with controlling a photographic exposure using a Nikon Digital Single-lens Reflex (DSLR) camera system.
+Through a combination of lecture and scenario-based, hands-on laboratories, the student develops the necessary skills associated with properly operating a digital camera to capture the high quality evidence grade photographs required in law enforcement.

-Length: 3 Days (including one night), conducted mid-week, with travel days on Monday and Friday.
+Length: 3 training days (including one night), conducted mid-week, with travel days on Monday and Friday.

 The program consists of three days and one evening of comprehensive training including the following areas:

 - Close-up/Examination-quality Photography

 All camera equipment needed during the course is provided for the student’s use, DSLR Camera System, Flash, Tripod, Filters, Scales/Markers and Laptop with Digital Imaging Software Package.